 ABOUT

-Her work approaches dance pedagogy as a dynamic and relational practice rooted in social inquiry and embodied knowledge.
-Grounded in phenomenological approaches and Caribbean epistemologies, it engages movement as a site for critical reflection, cultural memory, and collective becoming, drawing from Trinbagonian ritual, land, mythology, and oral traditions to reimagine how we teach, learn, and relate through the body.
+Her work approaches dance as a dynamic, relational practice situated in embodied knowledge and social inquiry.
+Grounded in phenomenology, diasporic embodiment and Caribbean ways of knowing, she engages movement as a site of critical reflection, ancestral memory and collective becoming shaped by Trinbagonian ritual, land-based practices and oral traditions.

-At the core of her practice is a sustained interrogation and agitation of colonial inheritances that continue to structure artistic practices, institutional systems, and cultural spaces in post-colonial contexts such as Trinidad and Tobago.
+At the core of her practice is a sustained interrogation and agitation of the colonial inheritances that shape artistic lineages, institutional systems and socio-cultural life in neocolonial contexts such as Trinidad and Tobago.

-Sádé’s work is grounded in a deep inquiry into how colonialism shapes relationships to self, community, and land.
-Through a critical reimagining of Trinbagonian-inspired Indian classical dance, she explores the resonances between Odissi vocabulary and the musical, oral, and literary traditions of Trinidad & Tobago, expanding the expressive possibilities of the form while reclaiming it as a tool for cultural authorship and embodied critique.
+Sádé’s choreographic work is informed by rigorous inquiry into how colonialism shapes relationships to self, community and land.
+Through a critical re-imagining of Trinbagonian-inflected Odissi, she explores resonances between the form and the musical, oral and literary traditions of Trinidad and Tobago, expanding its expressive range while asserting it as a tool for cultural authorship and embodied critique.

-By drawing on moments of collective defiance—such as the 1884 Hosay massacre and the solidarities between Indo and Afro-Trinbagonians—her pedagogy invites a reanimation of radical memory, not as static history, but as a generative force for relationality, consciousness, and cultural becoming.
+Drawing on histories of collective defiance, including the Black Power movement, the Hosay massacre, and solidarities forged between Indo- and Afro-Trinbagonians—she invites a reanimation of radical memory as a generative force for relationality and radical futurity.

 EDUCATION: